 - Boneless Pork Shoulder.
 Pork shoulder or, as it is sometimes called, pork butt is the cut needed.
 A boneless cut will help it fit in the pot.
 If there is a fat cap, you can leave it on or trim it off.
 I find it much easier to leave the fat cap on and cut it away after cooking.
 Put the pork fat side up in the pot.
 This will allow the fatty juices to add more flavor to the pork.

 - Seasoning Rub.
 A mixture of garlic, salt, pepper, thyme, and allspice are all it takes for this richly flavored roast.
 If you like, you can make a larger batch of the seasoning rub.
 Tightly seal it in a jar and label it.
 Spices can be stored for a year or more.

 - Use Thawed Pork Shoulder.
-The best tasting roast comes from searing the pork before pressure cooking and rubbing the seasoning into the roast.
+The best tasting Instant Pot pork roast comes from searing the pork before pressure cooking and rubbing the seasoning into the roast.
 Neither one of these is possible if the roast is frozen.
 Cooking a large frozen pork roast will result in uneven cooking at best.
 If you have a frozen roast, thaw the pork roast ahead of time.
-How to thaw pork:

 - Cold Water Thawing: Tightly seal the roast in a leak-proof plastic bag.
 Remove the air from the bag.
 Submerge the bag in cold tap water and change the water about every 30 minutes.
 Thawing time for a 2 pound pork roast will be about 1 hour.
 This method is recommended by the USDA provided you cook the meat immediately after thawing.